-The Americans with Disabilities Act (ADA) prohibits discrimination against applicants and employees with disabilities.
+The Americans with Disabilities Act (ADA) prohibits discrimination against job applicants and employees with disabilities.
 Employers may not, for example, refuse to hire someone or pay someone less just because that person has a disability.
 However, the ADA goes further than simply outlawing discrimination: It also requires employers to provide reasonable accommodations to allow employees to do their jobs.

 An employee simply needs to request that some workplace change be made because of a medical condition, impairment, or disability.
 Someone other than the applicant or employee (such as a spouse, coworker, or friend) can request the accommodation on the employee's behalf.

 Once an employee requests an accommodation, the employer has a legal obligation to engage in a "flexible interactive process" with the employee.
 Essentially, this means the employer must talk to the employee and collaborate on finding a reasonable accommodation.

 Certain accommodations are not considered reasonable, and an employer is not required to make these changes.
 They include:

 Although many undue hardships are financial, that isn't always the case.
-For example, suppose an employee with attention deficit disorder (ADD) applied for a sales job for a computer company.
+For example, suppose an employee with attention deficit hyperactivity disorder (ADHD) applies for a sales job for a computer company.
 The job entails walking a busy, open, showroom floor, demonstrating the features of various gadgets and making sales.
 The employee requests that the company accommodate his disability by providing him with a private office and requiring customers to come to his office one at a time to make purchases.

-If your employer has ignored your request for an accommodation, your first step should be to make sure you were understood.
+If your employer ignores your request for an accommodation, your first step should be to make sure you were understood.
 Put your request in writing, addressed to your manager and the human resources department, and specifically mention the ADA.

 A lawyer can also help you make sure the accommodation provided is suitable.
 And, if your employer continues to drag its heels or ignore you, a lawyer can help you file a charge of discrimination to protect your right to file a disability discrimination lawsuit.